 Milan, less than 3 hours door to door was our destination.
-Milan with kids?
+But Milan with kids?
 The capital of fashion?
 Think again, surely?
 Especially Milan with my kids, who are not particularly city savvy.
 Well, we had a ball!
 There is loads to do in Milan with kids!

 Milan is surprisingly rather family friendly with kids travelling free on public transport and a great park right in the city centre.

-There are some amazing stays in Milan and some are perfect for families.
-We stayed in a beautiful Airbnb apartment we found in central Milan in an ancient quadrangle with a resident tortoise.
+There are also some amazing stays in Milan and some are perfect for families.
+We stayed in a beautiful Airbnb apartment in central Milan in an ancient quadrangle with a resident tortoise.
 It was perfect for discovering the city with kids being super central and close to all the major sights.

 If you want to really get into the Italian vibe before leaving, check out the best movies about Italy here.